JValtteri/seec-email/README.md

 Address book allows you to send messages and add new contacts.
 You can access it while logged in, by selecting `1`.

+The contacts are stored as an unencrypted YAML file.

 ### Key management

 #### Adding public keys